hutton85is/CountFilesGUI/README.md

 Program to count all files in a directory

-To run this program open CountFilesGUI.pro with QT.
+To run this program open the file CountFilesGUI.pro with QT Creator.

 This program was tested on Ubuntu Linux